Erol Balkan's current research focuses on the formation of middle classes through education and financial liberalization in developing countries.

 Policy, Poverty and Practice 235S

 Investigates policies to alleviate poverty, with a focus on the Earned Income Tax Credit (EITC).
 Topics include: poverty, income inequality and inequality of opportunity; tax policy; and incentives created by policies aimed at alleviating poverty.
-The class has a significant service learning component in which students complete IRS training and assist low-income families in Utica in filling out Federal tax forms to claim the EITC.View All Courses
+The class has a significant service learning component in which students complete IRS training at the Basic level and assist low-income families in Utica in filling out Federal tax forms to claim the EITC.View All Courses

 International Trade Theory and Policy 331F